flutter/website/src/docs/resources/faq.md

 For designers, Flutter provides a canvas for high-end user experiences.
-Fast Company described Flutter as [one of the top design ideas of the decade][] for its ability to turn concepts to be turned into production code without the compromises imposed by typical frameworks.
-It also acts as a productive prototyping tool, with support for [CodePen][] to share your ideas with others.
+Fast Company described Flutter as [one of the top design ideas of the decade][] for its ability to turn concepts into production code without the compromises imposed by typical frameworks.
+It also acts as a productive prototyping tool, with [CodePen][] support for sharing your ideas with others.

 For engineering managers and businesses, Flutter allows the unification of app developers into a single _mobile, web, and desktop app team_, building branded